COVID-19 Resources & News

 - The employer’s business is fully or partially suspended by government order due to coronavirus during the calendar quarter or

 If a small business falls into the second category, they will no longer qualify once their gross receipts go above 80% of a comparable quarter.
-This is measured at the end of each calendar quarter and qualifying wages are determined based on the number of employees employed by the small business.
+This is measured at the end of each calendar quarter, and qualifying wages are determined based on the number of employees employed by the small business.

-For an employer with less than an average of 100 employees in 2019, the credit is based on wages paid to all employees, regardless of whether the employee worked or not during the calendar quarter.
+For an employer with less than an average of 100 employees in 2019, the credit is based on wages paid to all employees, regardless of whether they worked or not during the calendar quarter.
 For employers with more than an average of 100 employees in 2019, the credit is only allowed for wages paid to employees who did not work during the calendar quarter.
 Eligible employers may be immediately reimbursed for the credit by reducing required deposits of payroll taxes that have been withheld from employees’ wages by the amount of the credit.

 These employers will report their total qualified wages and health insurance costs for each respective quarter on their quarterly tax returns or Form 941, beginning with the second calendar quarter of 2020.
 If the tax deposits are insufficient to cover the credit, the employer may receive an advanced payment from the IRS by submitting Form 7200.
 For more information, please contact your tax professional or visit the IRS website.